alexanderkworkman/alexanderkworkman/README.md

 I do web development mainly as a hobby and don't know if I will ever try to turn it into a career.
 I have ideas for several projects that have the potential to be lucrative but for right now I'm just enjoying the learning process and not focused on turning this into a job.

-I code on a 2-in-1 Samsung laptop/tablet running Linux Ubuntu 22.04.
-My text editors of choice are Sublime Text or VS Code, and I use Chrome and Firefox.
+I code on a 2-in-1 Samsung laptop/tablet running Linux Ubuntu 22.04 or on a Gateway gaming PC running Windows 11 with an Ubuntu subsystem.
+My text editors of choice are Sublime Text or VS Code, and I use Brave web browser exclusively.